Stock market today: Wall Street drifts as the Trump trade cools

 NEW YORK (AP) — U.S. stocks are drifting Tuesday as some momentum comes out of the torrid "Trump trade" that swept Wall Street following Donald Trump's presidential victory.

-The S&P 500 was 0.1% higher in early trading, coming off its latest all-time high.
-The Dow Jones Industrial Average was up 70 points, or 0.2%, as of 9:35 a.m.
+The S&P 500 was 0.2% lower in morning trading, coming off its latest all-time high.
+The Dow Jones Industrial Average was down 139 points, or 0.3%, as of 10:45 a.m.
 Eastern time, and the Nasdaq composite was virtually unchanged.

 Stocks have been broadly rising on expectations that Trump's preference for lower tax rates and other policies will mean faster economic growth, as well as bigger U.S. government debt and higher inflation.
-Some areas of the market have launched on particularly high-grade fuel, such as smaller U.S. stocks.
+Some areas of the market have launched on particularly high-grade fuel, such as smaller U.S. stocks seen as benefiting the most from Trump's America First ideas.

-They gave back some of their big gains on Tuesday, and the Russell 2000 index of smaller companies slipped 0.4%.
+They gave back some of their big gains on Tuesday, and the Russell 2000 index of smaller companies slipped 0.7%.
 Even Tesla, which is run by Trump's ally Elon Musk, sank.
-It fell 2.4% and is on track for its first loss since before Election Day last week.
+It fell 2% and was on track for its first loss since before Election Day last week.

-Tyson Foods rose 8.1% after likewise topping analysts’ forecasts for profit.
+Tyson Foods jumped 9.9% after likewise topping analysts’ forecasts for profit.
 The producer of beef, chicken and pork also raised its dividend for investors.

-Home Depot rose a more modest 0.3% after beating analysts' profit expectations, as it continues to contend with a pullback in spending by customers.
+Home Depot pulled back 0.7% despite beating analysts' profit expectations, as it continues to contend with a pullback in spending by customers.

+Mosaic fell 6.5% after the producer of crop fertilizers reported weaker profit and revenue for the latest quarter than analysts expected.
+It also named a new chief financial officer.

 In the bond market, Treasury yields rallied as trading of U.S. government bonds resumed following Monday’s Veterans Day holiday.

-Treasury yields climbed in large part because the U.S. economy has remained much more resilient than feared.
+Treasury yields have climbed sharply since September, in large part because the U.S. economy has remained much more resilient than feared.
 The hope is that it can continue to stay solid as the Federal Reserve continues to cut interest rates in order to keep the job market humming, now that it's helped get inflation nearly down to its 2% target.

 Some of the rise in yields has also been because of Trump.
 He talks up tariffs and other policies that economists say could drive inflation and the U.S. government's debt higher, along with the economy's growth.